 See Related: Best Camper Accessories

 What if you only have an hour?

-If you’re only in Frontenac for a short visit, there are a couple of things to do to get the full experience.
+If you’re only in Frontenac for a short visit, such as a day trip from Rochester, there are a couple of things to do to get the full experience.
 Exploring the Interpretive Self-Guided Trail is the best way to hike and explore the area when you’re pressed for time.

-Visitors should also consider hiking to the historical In-Yan-Teopa rock located along the top of the bluff.
+Visitors should also consider hiking to the historical In-Yan-Teopa rock along the bluff’s top.
 For easy access, park at the picnic area and walk the Upper Bluffside Trail, which leads to the In-Yan-Teopa.